nlpathak/Scriptor/README.md

 ## Known Bugs
+* The `docker` commands sometimes return errors.
+This can be fixed by prepending every command with `sudo`.
-* The Forgot Password verification email is sent to the user's spam folder.
+* The Forgot Password verification email is almost always sent to the user's spam folder.